 - 18. Open File Explorer and navigate to the SELFCERT application. - 19.
-Double-click SELFCERT and enter Marty Zane at the bottom of the Create Digital Certificate dialog box; close the File Explorer. - 20.
-Position the insertion point at the end of the document. - 21.
-Set up the signature line with the following information: - Suggested Signer: Marty Zane - Suggested Signer's Title: Project Manager - Suggested Signer's E-mail Address: MartyZane@uce.com - 22.
-Sign the signature line by entering Marty Zane next to the X in the Sign dialog box. - 23.
-If necessary, change the Signing As name. - 24.
+Double-click SELFCERT and enter Marty Zane at the bottom of the Create Digital Certificate dialog box; close File Explorer. - 20.
+Position the insertion point at the end of the document and set up the signature line with this information:

+Signature Setting Value

+Suggested Signer Marty Zane

+Suggested Signer's Title Project Manager

+Suggested Signer's E-mail Address MartyZane@uce.com

+- 21. Sign the signature line by entering Marty Zane next to the X in the Sign dialog box. - 22.
+If necessary, change the Signing As name. - 23.
 Close the document and exit Word.